shalailahaas/shalailahaas.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor — Department of Psychiatry — Icahn School of Medicine at Mount Sinai
+subtitle: Assistant Professor &mdash; <a href="https://icahn.mssm.edu/about/departments-offices/psychiatry">Department of Psychiatry</a> &mdash; Icahn School of Medicine at Mount Sinai<br>Director of the <a href="https://mindlabresearch.com">MIND Lab</a>.

 profile:
   align: right